Maurice189/VisualSorting/readme.md

 <br /><h3>Installation</h3>
 There are two ways to get the application work.
-Either you download the .zip and compile the source code yourself , or you use the installation scripts for your respective platform.<br /><br />
+Either you download the .zip and compile the source code yourself , or you use the installation scripts for your respective platform.
+The second way is a fully integration in your desktop and therefore recommended<br /><br />

 <b>First way</b><br />
 Change directory into the unzipped folder:<br />